 Cheryl tailors her presentations and workshops according to her audiences and as per your request.
 Contact Cheryl for more information.

 “The only thing worse than blindness, is having sight with no vision.”
 Helen Keller

 Each participant will receive a blank 12-page booklet.
 Prior to the workshop, participants are encouraged to bring photos to inspire their creativity.

 So, you want to write your memoir!

 Join us for our next workshop - register your interest below:

 - Coping with Blindness in Life's Challenges

-- Having A Guide Dog Has Changed Her Life
+- Working With A Guide Dog Enhances Life